-Later, together with this colleague Bastian Obermayer, he initiated the Panama Papers.
-He has received numerous honors for his work, including the CNN-Award, the Otto Brenner Preis, the renowned Wächterpreis, the Henri-Nannen-Prize, and the Helmut-Schmidt-Journalistenpreis.
-He also also shared in joint awards with his ICIJ colleagues including, the Scripps Howard Awards, the George Polk Award for Business Reporting, the Barlett&Steele-Award, the Investigative Reporters and Editors-Award (IRE-Award) and the Pulitzer Prize 2017 for Explanatory Reporting.
-For the Panama Papers Obermaier was together with his colleagues Bastian Obermayer and Vanessa Wormer elected Germany's Journalist of the Year 2016.
-In 2017 he was further awarded the Murrey Marder-Fellowship in Watchdog Journalism at the Nieman Foundation at Harvard University.Obermaier is the author of several books, including one about the Ku-Klux-Klan in Germany.
-Together with his colleague Bastian Obermayer he wrote the best selling account of the Panama Papers: “The Panama Papers: Breaking the Story of How the Rich and Powerful Hide Their Money”.
+Together with this colleague Bastian Obermayer, he initiated the Panama Papers, Bahamas Leaks and Paradise Papers-investigations.
+He has received numerous honors for his work, including the CNN-Award, the Otto Brenner Preis, the renowned Wächterpreis, the Henri-Nannen-Prize, the Reporterpreis and the Helmut-Schmidt-Journalistenpreis.
+He also jointly shared awards with his ICIJ colleagues including, the Scripps Howard Awards, the George Polk Award for Business Reporting, the Barlett&Steele-Award, the Investigative Reporters and Editors-Award (IRE-Award) and the 2017 Pulitzer Prize for Explanatory Reporting.
+For the Panama Papers, Obermaier was together with his colleagues Bastian Obermayer and Vanessa Wormer elected Germany's Journalist of the Year 2016.
+In 2017 he was further awarded the Murrey Marder-Fellowship in Watchdog Journalism at the Nieman Foundation at Harvard University.

 Obermaier is a member of the jury of Reporters Without Borders’ Press Freedom Awards and co-founder of the Anti-Corruption Data Collective.
 He co-authored several books, including best selling accounts of the so-called Ibiza Affair, which lead to snap elections in Austria, as well as The Panama Papers: Breaking the Story of How the Rich and Powerful Hide Their Money.